From greasy food & sunbeds to treating spots with toothpaste, we investigate the truth behind common acne myths

 It's very tempting to pick or squeeze at spots, and many people believe this is the best way to help them heal.
 However, doing so can actually introduce infection, delay healing of existing spots and increase the risk of scarring.

-You may have heard that sunlight or using a sunbed can help manage acne, but there's no evidence this is true.
+You may have heard that sunlight or using sunbeds for acne can help treat it, but there's no evidence this is true.
 In fact, a number of medicines used to treat acne can make your skin more sensitive to light.
 So, exposure can lead to skin damage and can increase your risk of developing skin cancer in later life.

 Make sure you read the information leaflet which comes with your medicine to check if your medicine can make your skin more sensitive to light.
 If it does, then you should avoid exposure to strong sunlight, as well as other sources of UV, such as sunbeds.